UST-QuAntiL/qhana-plugin-runner/docs/plugin-types/circuit-executor.md

 The list must only include devices that the circuit executor can use directly to compute the quantum circuit result.
 :::

-**Inputs:** the get input does not require any inputs, but an API token may be provided using the `Authorization` header.
+**Inputs:** the endpoint does not require any inputs, but an API token may be provided using the `Authorization` header.
 If a token is available, then the plugin should return an up-to-date list of available backends.

 **Outputs:** a JSON list containing an object for each device with information about that device.